eduardoboucas/staticman/README.md

 </form>
 ```

-## Middleman configuration
+## API configuration

-These parameters configure the Staticman Node.js application.
+These parameters configure the Staticman Node.js API.
 They can be supplied as part of a local config file (`config.json`) or environment variables.

 | Config file key | Environment variable | Description | Required |
 |-----------------|----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|----------|